niamhb744/cd-graphql.github.io/src/code/language-support/python/client/ql.md

 ---

-GraphQL client library, wrapped around pydantic classes for type validation, provide safe and simple way to query data from a GraphQL API.
+GraphQL client library, wrapped around pydantic classes for type validation, provides a safe and simple way to query data from a GraphQL API.

 Features: